datacamp-content-public/courses-handling-missing-data-with-imputations-in-r/slides/chapter_1_25e3bda2b8a26bbfb2f6c8fdafeb3eca.md

 `@script`
-The example dataset is a dataset provided by NASA, and is taken from the "mlbench" package.
+Our example data is a dataset provided by NASA, and is taken from the "mlbench" package.
 It represents 58,000 observations, 9 numeric independent variables, and 1 categorical dependent variable.
-While this not in the realm of what most would consider "big data", it is ideal for demonstrating less than instantaneous imputation runtimes.
+While this not what most would consider "big data", it is ideal for demonstrating less than instantaneous imputation runtimes.
+We will start by loading our packages, and the Shuttle dataset

 ---